-The user must be aware that the TAP controller clock can only operate at a frequency up to 20 MHz, while the SRAM clock operates more than an order of magnitude faster.
+The TAP controller clock only operates at a frequency up to 20 MHz, while the SRAM clock operates more than an order of magnitude faster.
 Because there is a large difference in the clock frequencies, it is possible that during the Capture-DR state, an input or output undergoes a transition.
-The TAP may then try to capture a signal while in transition (metastable state).
+The TAP tries to capture a signal while in transition (metastable state).
 This does not harm the device, but there is no guarantee as to the value that is captured.
 Repeatable results may not be possible.

-To guarantee that the boundary scan register captures the correct value of a signal, the SRAM signal must be stabilized long enough to meet the TAP controller's capture setup plus hold times ( $t{CS}$ and $t{CH}$ ).
+To guarantee that the boundary scan register captures the correct value of a signal, stabilize the SRAM signal long enough to meet the TAP controller's capture setup plus hold times ( $t{CS}$ and $t{CH}$ ).
 The SRAM clock input might not be captured correctly if there is no way in a design to stop (or slow) the clock during a SAMPLE/PRELOAD instruction.
-If this is an issue, it is still possible to capture all other signals and simply ignore the value of the CK and $\overline{CK}$ captured in the boundary scan register.
+If this is an issue, it is still possible to capture all other signals and simply ignore the value of the CK and CK captured in the boundary scan register.